disquisitioner/Legacy_Arduino_Collection/Weather Station/README.md

 a newer version, the BMP180.
 So I ordered a new BMP180 and modified my weather station code to use it instead of the BMP085.
 Because I felt I was (finally) ready for a more complete project I boldy chose the name 'Home Weather Station' for this version.

-Going forward I'd like to keep evolving this code path, at least as the basis for use with my custom PCB.
+**Home Weather Station - Teensy (Project)**

+Alas, with all the changes leading up to this as my (finally) complete home weather station, I discovered that the code I'd written for the Arduino had grown to the point that it no longer fit comfortably within the memory limitations of an Arduino Uno.
+Luckily I discovered Teensyduino, an Arduino-compatible system build on a more powerful processor with much greater memory, stack space, and performance.
+Teensy made other things possible, e.g. all digital pins on Teensy are interrupt enabled so I could change how I used those pins to simplify the code.
+Going forward I plan to keep evolving this code path, at least as the basis for use with my custom PCB.

 **Weather Station PCB (Collection)**